seanreed1111/sql-recipes/recipes.md

 Finding Rows Containing Per-Group minimum or maximum Values Problem
 You want to find which row within each group of rows in a table contains the maximum or minimum value for a given column.
-For example, you want to deterMINe the most expensive painting in your collection for each artist.
+For example, you want to determine the most expensive painting in your collection for each artist.

 Solution
 Create a temporary table to hold the per-group maximum or minimum values, and then join the temporary table with the original one to pull out the matching row for each group.
 If you prefer a single-query solution, use a subquery in the FROM clause rather than a temporary table.